Managing Instagram marketing to boost awareness and sales for a supplement brand through daily content, influencer outreach, and engagement campaigns.

 Rakuten operates as a virtual shopping mall rather than a centralized warehouse-driven marketplace.
 Each merchant is a “tenant” with its own store, brand personality, and customer communication style.
 This encourages browsing and discovery, rather than purely search-and-click transactions.
 For sellers, it also means the ability to control product presentation, run shop-specific campaigns, and develop long-term relationships with customers; hallmarks of Japan’s retail tradition.

 Unlike the uniform product listings of Amazon, Rakuten allows merchants to fully customize their storefronts down to banners, typography, layout, and promotional graphics.
-This flexibility enables sellers to localise their brand identity for the Japanese market, from seasonal colour schemes to culturally resonant imagery.
+This flexibility enables sellers to localise their brand identity for the Japanese market, from seasonal color schemes to culturally resonant imagery.
 The best-performing Rakuten stores are often those that embrace this creative freedom, blending strong branding with Japanese consumer expectations for detailed, information-rich product pages.

 Rakuten’s reach extends well beyond its marketplace.
 Its integrated ecosystem spans financial services, travel booking, mobile networks, eBooks, messaging apps, and more.
 All of these services are tied together by Rakuten Super Points, a loyalty program that rewards customers across the entire network.
 This creates high switching costs for shoppers, as points earned on groceries can be spent on travel or mobile bills.
 For international sellers, tapping into this ecosystem means benefiting from repeat purchases that are driven by loyalty, not just product necessity.